 All of those tweets, Facebook posts, blog posts, songs, movies, articles, and others are just raw data.
 We need to skim the useful ones off the top and process them into a bigger picture of what they mean to us.
-We are mistaking the raw useless data for the processed useful data.
+We are mistaking the useless raw data for the processed valuable data.
 A long time ago, books and videos were curated enough that you could conceivably absorb them all as they came out.
 All the junk that didn’t make the cut simply wouldn’t be released into the wild for consumption.
 Now, the Internet changes everything.
 Data has gone amateur.
 You no longer have to be a professional writer to publish.
 You no longer have to be a professional musician to release albums.
-You no longer have to be a professional cinematographer or director to make movies.
-All you need is a computer and the Internet.
+You no longer have to be an expert cinematographer or director to make movies.
+All you need is a computer and the internet.

 As I mentioned earlier, there are about a trillion gigabytes of digital data generated every year.
 Most of it is garbage.
 Here is where curation comes to save us from drowning in our own data.
 Curation is the reviews we read.
 Curation is the “top lists” we skim.
 Curation is the word-of-mouth we hear.
 As Malcolm Gladwell mentions in his book The Tipping Point, there are mavens out there who are intense gatherers of information.
 They find the best data and report on their findings to anyone who will listen.
 Listen to the mavens.
 They sort through the garbage, so you don’t have to.